mikerhodes/haproxy-cert-demo/README.md

 The main files are:

-- `client-proxy.cfg` shows a HAProxy configuration using a `server` line which creates a TLS connection to the server proxy, presenting a certificate for authentication.
+- `proxy-client.cfg` shows a HAProxy configuration using a `server` line which creates a TLS connection to the server proxy, presenting a certificate for authentication.
-- `server-proxy.cfg` shows a HAProxy configuration using a `bind` line which receives a TLS connection to the client proxy, presenting a certificate for authentication.
+- `proxy-server.cfg` shows a HAProxy configuration using a `bind` line which receives a TLS connection to the client proxy, presenting a certificate for authentication.
 - `main.go` contains a simple client and server to demonstrate the proxy in use.